rust-lang/rust/active/0000-regexps.md

 # Unresolved questions

-Firstly, I'm not entirely clear on how the `regexp_re` crate will be handled.
+Firstly, I'm not entirely clear on how the `regexp_macros` crate will be handled.
 I gave a suggestion above, but I'm not sure if it's a good one.
 Is there any precedent?